 The high rainfall against the western Andes (Wet Andes) and the low sea-surface temperatures offshore give rise to cold and humid air masses, contributing to the ice fields and glaciers, the largest ice fields in the Southern Hemisphere outside of Antarctica.

 Patagonia’s climate is mostly cool and dry year-round.
-The east coast is warmer than the west, especially in summer, as a branch of the southern equatorial current reaches its shores, whereas the west coast is washed by a cold current.
+The east coast is warmer than the west, which is washed by a cold current.

 The prevailing winds are westerly, and the westward slope has much heavier precipitation than the eastern in a rainshadow effect – the western islands close to Torres del Paine receive annual precipitation of 4,000 to 7,000 mm, the eastern hills less than 800 mm and the plains may be as low as 200 mm.